awslabs/unicornflix/documentation/Hosting.md

 ## Host your app with amplify console

+So you want to host using the Amplify console and publish with your phone these are the steps for you!
+To get started follow the steps below!

 1. To submit an application for hosting, the Amplify service requires your project to be commited to a git repository.
 1. Navigate to GitHub (or codecommit, gitlab, or bitbucket if you prefer!)
 1. Create a new repository in your personal github account called unicornflix.